For a process as old as humanity itself, breastfeeding gets a lot of media attention.

 |The controversial TIME magazine cover “Are you MOM enough?“|

-Negative perception of breastfeeding in has led women to feel discomfort when breastfeeding in public.
+Negative perception of breastfeeding has led women to feel discomfort when breastfeeding in public.
 Wikipedia says: “Even though many women are educated about the health benefits of breastfeeding, less than 25% choose to breastfeed their children”.

 A major driver of this is the over-sexualization of breasts.
 As they say, sex sells.
 And we like to sell lots of stuff.
 Therefore, we see lots of breasts in ads, on billboards, in magazines, on TV, on the subway… Every day we are bombarded with images of sexualized women and men trying to make us buy things.
-Thus, the thought of someone bearing one of those in pubic touches a nerve because people do not like to associate feeding an infant with sexual pleasure.
+Thus, the thought of someone bearing one of those in public touches a nerve because people do not like to associate feeding an infant with sexual pleasure.

 Societal judgment along with limitations as to when and where you can breastfeed in public leads some women to give up much sooner than they would have otherwise, which could have negative health effects for the baby later on in life.
-Shame should not be used as a tool to advocate breastfeeding, rather women should be able to individually define what a good mother is.
+Shame should not be used as a tool to advocate for or against breastfeeding, rather women should be able to individually define what a good mother is.

 As a society, we need to move towards providing women with education on the benefits of breastfeeding, as well as problem solving skills for women who may find it difficult.